Mini factsheet: Heart health

 Combat cholesterol

 Cholesterol is only found in animal foods – high levels in eggs, liver, kidneys and prawns.
 Plant foods (including nuts and avocados) contain none.
 But most of the cholesterol in your blood is produced by your liver.
 What causes this?
 Saturated fat!
-The type found in meat pies, sausages, fatty cuts of meat, butter, ghee, lard, cream, hard cheese, cakes, biscuits and foods containing coconut and palm oil.
+The type found in all types of meat, meat pies, sausages, fatty cuts of meat, bacon, butter, ghee, lard, cream, hard cheese, cakes, biscuits and foods containing coconut and palm oil.
 To cut your cholesterol, reduce saturated fat and include cholesterol-lowering foods such as oats and soya protein.

 Eating plenty of fibre helps lower your risk of heart disease.
 Every day try to include:

-• 3-4 portions of cereals and grains (Oats, wholemeal bread, wholegrain pasta and brown rice)
+• 3-4 portions of cereals and grains (oats, wholemeal bread, wholegrain pasta and brown rice)

-• 8-10 portions of fruit and vegetables
+• 5 or more portions of fruit and vegetables

 • 2-3 portions of pulses (beans, peas, lentils and soya), nuts, nut butters or seeds